MahmudolHasan/Google-Serach-Option-Automation-with-Selenium-TestNG/README.md

 ## Project Overview

-This Java project extracts the longest and shortest search suggestions from Google for a given set of keywords, and stores them in a specified Excel file.
+This Java project extracts the longest and shortest search suggestions from Google for a given set of keywords and stores them in a specified Excel file.

 ## Key Features